Edvold/UnoComputo/README.md

 It enables you to play a game of uno with 2-8 friends via the terminal on different computers.

 ## Setup
+The program requires Java 17 as a minimum.

+Compile to JAR-file.

+Run the program by running `java -jar UnoComputo.jar` in a terminal from the folder containing the JAR-file.

-Running the program will place you in the lobby
+Running the program will place you in the lobby.

 Here you have two options: To host a game or to join a game.